otland/forgottenserver/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Reporting a bug reproducible using unmodified engine
+about: Reporting a bug reproducible using unmodified engine (latest release or master)
+labels: "bug,needs-confirmation"
 ---
 <!-- Welcome to the issues section if it's your first time! -->